-Generally, for 2009, returns of sockeye salmon to Lynn Canal are expected to be below average.
-Due to poor freshwater survival of the 2004 brood year for Chilkoot Lake sockeye salmon, returns of this stock are expected to be poor.
-Average sockeye salmon returns to the Chilkat River mainstem and Chilkat Lake are expected for 2009.
+Generally, for 2010, returns of sockeye salmon to Lynn Canal are expected to be below average.
+Due to poor freshwater survival of the 2005 brood year for Chilkoot Lake sockeye salmon, returns of this stock are expected to be very poor.
+Above average sockeye salmon returns to the Chilkat River mainstem and average returns to Chilkat Lake are expected for 2010.
 Hatchery chum salmon returning to Amalga and Boat Harbor release sites are also expected to be average in abundance.
-Pink salmon returns are expected to be much improved over 2008.
-Fall chum and coho salmon returns are expected to be near average.
-This document describes plans for the management of the 2009 Lynn Canal (District 15) drift gillnet salmon fishery.
+Pink salmon returns are expected to be average in 2010.
+Fall chum and coho salmon returns are also expected to be near average.
+This document describes plans for the management of the 2010 Lynn Canal (District 15) drift gillnet salmon fishery.
 The purpose of this plan is to provide commercial fishers and processors with a general idea of how the fishery is to be managed, what options are available to the manager, the conditions that trigger management actions and an idea of the expected run size of targeted salmon stocks.
 This plan will also serve as a reference that consolidates important historical harvest and escapement data and current fisheries information.